soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 9-01 Definitions.* ::

 Food and adulterated.
-When used in this regulation, the words "food" and "adulterated" shall have the meanings ascribed to them in §§ 71.03 and 73.03 of the New York City Health Code.
+When used in this regulation, the words "food" and "adulterated" shall have the meanings ascribed to them in 24 RCNY Health Code §§ 71.03 and 73.03.